learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 2
 ```

-Errors regarding regular expressions and invalid options will be on `stderr` even with `-s` option.
+Errors regarding regular expressions and invalid options will be on `stderr` even when the `-s` option is used.

 ```bash
 $ grep -sE 'a(' find.md